EifelMono/TcpEcho/readme.md

-# Error PipelinesServer deadlock in FlushAsync
+# Error PipelinesServer DeadLock ???
+System.InvalideOperationException in FlushAsync

 # Steps to reproduce